 For major catastrophic losses, either from an extreme single event or from multiple events that result in a deficit to any of Citizens' accounts and activation of the emergency assessment, Citizens may issue post-event bonds in order to meet liquidity demands.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-Citizens' financial position is stable; Citizens is projected to have no assessment burden in the Coastal Account for up to a 1-250 year event and has no assessment burden in PLA and CLA for up to a 1-100 year event.
+Citizens' financial position is stable; Citizens is projected to have no emergency assessment burden in the Coastal Account or the PLA and CLA for up to a 1-100 year event.

 The ability of Citizens to pay claims in full and in a timely manner remains critical to the people whose homes and businesses are insured and to the Florida economy in general.
-Citizens' stable position, including its risk transfer program and pre-event bonds, continues to allow Citizens to meet its statutory obligations while limiting potential emergency assessments in a 1-250 year scenario.
+Citizens' stable position, including its risk transfer program and pre-event bonds, continues to allow Citizens to meet its statutory obligations while limiting regular assessments in 1-100 year scenario and potential emergency assessments in a 1-250 year scenario.